Rahulyadav9/last30minRevision/webAttack.md

 | **Effect** | Forces HTTPS only | Ensures server identity |
 | **Failure Impact** | User may see HTTP only warning | Connection fails (can’t bypass) |

----

-Would you like me to give you a **real-world example** (like how Amazon or a banking app uses both HSTS and pinning together)?
 ```